 The North East Regional Waste Management Plan 2005 -2010 which includes Cavan Town and Co.
 Cavan, Meath, Louth and Monaghan Local Authority Administrative areas has been extended to 2014 and identifies the policy for current and future development in the region and the means to implement and monitor progress.
-The objective for the region is to develop a sustainable approach to managing resources by policies that encourage waste prevention and minimisation of residual waste.
-There has been a significant reduction of
+The objective for the region is to develop a sustainable approach to managing resources by policies that encourage waste prevention

-^[2] Representatives from local authorities within the River Basin District, Regional Authorities, Department of the Environment and Local Government, Department of Agriculture, Food and Rural Development, Department of the Marine and Natural Resources, Environmental Protection Agency, Geological Survey of Ireland, Central Fisheries Board, regional fishery board(s), Teagasc, Coillte, Dúchas, Office of Public Works, relevant stakeholders and any other organisation as appropriate.
+&lt;sup>[2] Representatives from local authorities within the River Basin District, Regional Authorities, Department of the Environment and Local Government, Department of Agriculture, Food and Rural Development, Department of the Marine and Natural Resources, Environmental Protection Agency, Geological Survey of Ireland, Central Fisheries Board, regional fishery board(s), Teagasc, Coillte, Dúchas, Office of Public Works, relevant stakeholders and any other organisation as appropriate.
 The Group's role is to oversee and advise on (a) development of the project (b) implementation of the works relating to their organisations that are necessary for the successful establishment and implementation of the River Basin Management System, in particular the Programme of Measures, and (c) preparation and implementation of the River Basin Management Strategy.

-planning regions1 from 10 to 3.
+and minimisation of residual waste.
+There has been a significant reduction of planning regions from 10 to 3.
 Cavan is among a new cohort of 9 counties in the Connaught /Ulster Region and a new regional waste management plan may be developed in 2014.